What do California, Colorado, North Dakota, Oregon, and South Dakota have in common?

 Voters in those states voted down anti-choice attacks.

 - In 2008 and 2010, Coloradoans voted down so-called "personhood" measures.
 They would have banned abortion by establishing legal protections for fertilized eggs.
+Voters in Mississippi rejected a similar ballot initiative in 2011, a great example of how voters shut down "personhood" at the ballot box.

 - In 2012, North Dakotans rejected Measure 3.
 We sent staff to the state, managed phone banks, and mobilized our member activists to defeat this far-reaching measure that would have had negative consequences for women's health-care services.